-|Limefield House is a late Georgian house, situated on a hill near to Clarence Mill.
-It was built by Martin Swindells in 1830 for Joseph Brooke and his first wife Anne Swindells.
-(Joseph Brooke later became a partner to Martin Swindells).
-The house is constructed with Ashlar brown sandstone, with a Tuscan porch.
-It has a Welsh slate pyramidal roof and a large central stone chimney.|
+Limefield is a late Georgian house, situated on a hill called Clarence Brow near to Clarence mill.
+It was built by Martin Swindells I in 1830 for his son in law, Joseph Brooke originally from Birstall Yorkshire and his first wife, Martin’s daughter, Anne Swindells.
+Joseph Brooke later became a business partner to Martin Swindells I, and both their names appear above a doorway to the mill on the canal side.

 The relevant census entries indicate the following: